How Regulating My Nervous System Enabled me to Recover From Long Covid

 Intro

-Also to provide a bit of background, prior to Covid, I had been recovering from Chronic Fatigue Syndrome (CFS), which had been caused (triggered) by a shoulder surgery.
-I was almost recovered albeit with some limitations, but I didn’t feel resilient.
-I couldn’t quite put my finger on it.
+Before Covid, I’d already been recovering from Chronic Fatigue Syndrome (CFS), triggered by shoulder surgery.
+I’d made progress, but I never felt resilient.
+Something was missing, I couldn’t quite put my finger on it.

-And by the way, the nervous system interacts with every function, system and organ in the body which is why the symptoms can be so variable and also change over time.
+The autonomic nervous system interacts with every organ and system in the body.
+That’s why symptoms are so varied and change over time.

-I’m not sure when I first heard the term "nervous system regulation or dysregulation" - maybe 6 months ago or so - but when I did, it was like everything suddenly started to make sense.
+I’m not sure when I first heard the term "nervous system regulation or dysregulation" - maybe a year ago or so - but when I did, it was like everything suddenly started to make sense.

 So with these traits, there is a tendency to be disconnected from your body – to be honest I didn’t even really know what that meant.
 But actually, its about being aware of the sensations in your body and understanding the language of the nervous system.